Nazarene Israel Ordination Requirements

 Separated priests may have any of the ministry gifts (apostles, prophets, evangelists, pastors, or teachers).
 However, ordinarily speaking they will typically have the apostolic gift (which includes all the other gifts).

 While there is no problem with women serving in the kingship (government), and while female prophetesses are not uncommon, the priesthood is always exclusively male.
-As explained in “Junia: Courier or Female Apostle” (in Nazarene Scripture Studies, Volume 3), there have never been any female priests or apostles.
-Further, for a woman to seek the priesthood is considered evidence of a wrong spirit, because women are created as helpers (not leaders), and it is wrong to want something other than what Elohim gives us (i.e., it is seen as coveting).
+As explained in “Junia: Woman Apostle or Courier?” (in Nazarene Scripture Studies, Volume 3), there have never been any female priests or apostles.
+Further, for a woman to seek the priesthood is considered evidence of a wrong spirit, because women are created as helpers (not leaders), and it is wrong to want something other than what Elohim gives us.
+(For details, see “The Ahab and Jezebel Spirits”, in Nazarene Scripture Studies, Volume 5.)

-Because separated priests are in positions of authority, Satan will target them actively.
-Like all the other ecclesiastical positions, the hearts of separated priests must first be tested, to make sure they are devoted, and can withstand temptation.
-Because we are not to lay hands on any man suddenly, the ideal is that they demonstrate at least five years of joyful faithfulness toward the body before they apply for separated status.
-They should also show that they embrace sound doctrine and give a good testimony in the Spirit.
+The ideal is that separated priests demonstrate at least five years of joyful faithfulness toward the body before they apply for separated priesthood status.
+They should also show that they embrace sound doctrine, and give a good testimony in the Spirit.
+We are unlikely to grant “friend priest” status.

-Not all who are separated are apostles.
 None of the twelve immediately began service as apostles, but trained for a time first, under supervision.
-Shaul also did not begin to serve as an apostle immediately after he was called in Acts 9.
-Rather, at first he was merely called to service.
+Shaul also did not begin to serve as an apostle immediately after he was called in Acts 9, but at first he was merely called to service.
 It was only in Acts 13 that he and Bar Naba were selected by the Spirit to be sent out, thereby becoming “sent ones” (apostles, or shaliachim in Hebrew).

 Ma’asei (Acts) 13:1-3